unitiaathiras/Python-Exercises-Easy-Level/README.md

 # Python-Exercises-Easy-Level
-Python exercises that help you to root in Python
+Python exercises that help you to root in Basics of Python